jose-izquierdo/jose-izquierdo/README.md

-- 🖖 Hi, I’m @jose-izquierdo
+- 🖖 Hi, I’m @jose-izquierdo.
+I'm currently working as **💻 senior backend developer 💻** with Ruby on Rails.
-- 👀 I’m interested in football, music, StarWars, Tech & Trek.
+- 👀 I’m interested in football, music, starwars, and all the tech universe 🪐.
 - 🌱 I’m currently learning Elixir, Golang, and AWS.
 - 💞️ I’m looking to collaborate on open-source projects.
-- 📫 How to reach me: [jose.izquierdo.n@gmail.com](mailto:jose.izquierdo.n@gmail.com)
+- 📫 How to reach me: [jose.izquierdo.n@gmail.com](mailto:jose.izquierdo.n@gmail.com) 📩

 <!---
 jose-izquierdo/jose-izquierdo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.